Slevinski/slevinski.github.io/series/foundations/entries/start-here/orientation.md

 But those tools do not do the same job as ordinary writing.
 They do not give signers the same kind of direct written pathway that print gives many spoken languages or that Braille gives blind readers.

-SignWriting matters because it answers that missing layer.
+SignWriting matters because it offers one serious answer to that missing layer.

-It can represent handshape, movement, facial marking, and spatial structure in a form that can be read, written, revised, searched, taught, cited, and built into tools.
+It can represent handshape, movement, facial marking, and spatial structure in a form that can be read, written, revised, taught, cited, and, through compatible technical infrastructure, searched and built into tools.

 That does not make it a replacement for bilingual literacy, video, or community practice.
 It makes it a written pathway for signed language itself.